Alboroni/WAF-Monitoring/readme.md

 ### VM Alerting

 Where possible metric alerts should be set in accordance to pattern matching.
-This enables real time monitoring sceanrios and stateful alerts.
+This enables real time monitoring sceanrios.
 If log alerts are necessary please review the [sample alert queries](https://docs.microsoft.com/en-us/azure/azure-monitor/vm/monitor-virtual-machine-alerts) and raise the necessary alerts.
+It is recommended that the log analytics alerts are set to be [stateful](https://docs.microsoft.com/en-us/azure/azure-monitor/alerts/alerts-unified-log#state-and-resolving-alerts) which is currently in preview.

 ## Recovery Vaults